marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

   * I'm a bitch
 * Pull my python-markdown2 library on the media PC
 * Read up on Amber Temple
-* Have Strahd interact with the players again, and be both charming and vaguely threatening
-* After the players have met Strahd again, they'll run into van Richten who will mention the Bride Ceremony

 #### Vallaki